JasonMcCoy/List-of-temporary-and-disposable-email-domains/README.md

 https://gist.github.com/michenriksen/8710649

 https://github.com/FGRibreau/mailchecker
-(The list that I converted from .jason to .xlsx which covers 2748 more fake email providers.)
+(The list that I converted from .json to .xlsx which covers 2748 more fake email providers.)